koding/keyconfig/Readme.md

 ## .getMacChecksum()
 ## .toJSON()

-Updating a model triggers `change` event that bubble up.
+Updating a model triggers a `change` event that bubble up.

 # license